comonoidial/ILFL_on_CH/notes/abstractmachine.md

 ```

 ##### Splitting lambdas from applications, separating 'code' from 'data'
-> *lambdas have written the laws of their evaluation, and let applications gather all information*
+> *lambdas have written the rules of their evaluation, and let applications gather all information*

 splitting the heap into application and lambdas
 now we need both variable application and (potential partial) known function application